-I haven’t gotten around to making all of our 72 hour kits yet, but I did decide that the most important one that needed to happen/where to start is for the most dependent person in the family (which is infants, elderly, and those that are special needs/disabled).
+I haven’t gotten around to making all of our 72 hour kits yet, but I decided that the most important one that needed to happen first is for the most dependent person in the family (which is infants, elderly, and those that are special needs/disabled).
 The rest of us are a little easier to care for in general, let alone in an emergency, so until I get the rest of the individual 72 hour kits done, our bob’s will suffice.

-I didn’t want to have to buy a bunch of brand new stuff for something that is essentially just going to be sitting in the closet in the off chance that it is needed, so I decided to see what I had on hand that would work and then go from there.
+I didn’t want to have to buy a bunch of brand new stuff for something that is essentially just going to be sitting in the closet in the off chance that I need it, so I decided to see what I had on hand that would work and then go from there.
 This brings us to hospital swag.
 When you have a baby, and get released from the hospital, you get a ton of stuff.
 They usually send you home with a diaper bag, diapers, wipes, and tons of miscellaneous goodies.
-This little stock-pile is the base of my infant 72 hour kit.
+This little stock-pile is going to be the base of my infant 72 hour kit.

-I’m just hoping to give you some ideas as to what to include in your 72 hour kit, so here I show you what I put in mine.
+I’m just hoping to give you some ideas as to what to include in your 72 hour kit, so I am going to show you what I personally put in mine.
 The above picture is all of the stuff from the hospital that I gathered.
 The next couple of pictures show it a little closer up and I’ll list out what the items are.

 Nasal Syringe/Booger Sucker Thingy